 Amazon already started quietly limiting which search terms they will index.
-The Amazon character search term limits change was begun abruptly in April by Amazon, with little to no lead up or warning before the announcement on August 28th.
+The Amazon character search term limits change was begun abruptly in April by Amazon, with little to no lead-up or warning before the announcement on August 28th, 2017.

 What Should I Do?

 Firstly, accept the fact that you will need to act in order to remain competitive.
 There will be no grandfathering of the way Amazon used to enable shoppers to find your listing.
-Familiar with strategies on optimizing your listings.
+Get familiar with strategies for optimizing your listings.

 Secondly, you should review, re-optimize and re-prioritize search terms in their product listings.
 The days of throwing everything but the kitchen sink into the keyword bank are over.
 Now, only the first 250 characters (approximating about 40 words) matter in that bank.
 And those 40 words should be the keywords you could not fit smoothly and sensibly into your title, bullet points and product description.

 Optimizing your keywords involves several steps.
 You will need to:

 - Determine the most relevant search terms.
 This will entail doing some searches yourself within the Amazon marketplace to see which are the most popular ones used for items like yours.

 - Review each of your current listings individually, making sure the most relevant of the search terms you want to attribute to them are dispersed, as keywords, among your title, bullet points and description.